 Unsure about your French table manners?
 Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Do we celebrate Valentine's Day in France?
-Yes we do, but our traditions may be a little different.
-Here's a rundown on how the French celebrate this romantic day, so you can avoid any faux pas.
+Yes, we do, but our traditions may be a little different.
+Here's a rundown on how the French deal with this romantic day, so you can join in and celebrate with us.

 Here are some of those similarities and differences, along with a few peculiarities of Valentine's Day in France.